A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 - No need to lug out your stand mixer for this recipe: it's a cinch to stir together by hand, which also lessens the chance of overmixing the batter.

-The recipe for this Irish Apple and Blackberry Cake with Vanilla Hard Sauce is below.
-Check out these recipes, too: all inspired by flavors found in Ireland.
+The recipe for Apple and Blackberry Cake with Vanilla Hard Sauce is below.
+And here are more recipes inspired by the flavors of Ireland:

 📖 Recipe